brentdanley/brentdanley_svelte/src/routes/blog/hello-world.md

 ## Styles

-Site uses CSS Grid, obviously, but also newer CSS like the `clamp()` function for responsive fonts and `@container` queries.
+Site uses CSS Grid, obviously, but also newer CSS like the `clamp()` function for responsive fonts, the new `aspect-ratio` property, and `@container` queries.

 ## Hosting